claudio-silva/claude-artifact-runner/npx/docker/README.md

 The tool clones the template repository to a temporary directory inside the container, so git operations happen entirely within the container and don't require host filesystem access.

-The container automatically passes `--no-open` to prevent browser opening attempts inside the container.
+The container automatically passes `--no-open --public` flags to prevent browser opening attempts and bind to 0.0.0.0 (making it accessible from outside the container).
 When the server starts, you'll see a message with the URL to open in your browser.